railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 Product Types
 --------------

-The product type indicates if the product is handled in stock management and if Open ERP manages its procurement.
+The product type indicates if the product is handled in stock management and if OpenERP manages its procurement.
 The three distinct product types are:

 * :guilabel:`Stockable Product` : this product is used in stock management and its replenishment is